CreatorKit/creator-docs/README.md

 ## CreatorKit Overview
 Various terminologies used in CreatorKit project are explained at [Glossary](Glossary.md).

-CreatorKit projects provides applications which runs on Ci40 MIPS board running with OpenWrt Linux distribution and also makes use of MikroE boards for wide variety of uses.
+CreatorKit projects provide applications which run on Ci40 MIPS board having OpenWrt Linux distribution and also make use of MikroE boards for wide variety of uses.

 #### Repositories Overview
-CreatorKit project is spread across couple of organizations :-
+CreatorKit projects are spread across a couple of organizations :-
 * [CreatorDev](https://github.com/CreatorDev/): This includes
     * [Contiki](https://github.com/CreatorDev/contiki): Operating system that runs on MikroE boards.
     * [OpenWrt](https://github.com/CreatorDev/openwrt): Linux distribution that runs on Ci40.